 As the world continues to embrace electronic solutions, digital payments now outnumber cash-based exchanges by four to one in the US.
 Not only is it faster and more convenient for consumers to pay digitally, e-transactions also open up valuable opportunities for businesses by allowing them to track and manage their cashflow in real-time.

 However, the digital payment landscape has evolved a lot since the days when wire transfers and chip and pin ruled.
-So before you invest in one of the best point of sale (POS) systems to digitize your payment processes, you’ll need to understand which cash free options are currently out there, and which will best serve the needs of your business.
+So before you invest in a point of sale (POS) system to digitize your payment processes, you’ll need to understand which cash free options are currently out there, and which will best serve the needs of your business.

 As we inch our way towards a cashless society, this guide explains what digital payments are, how they work, and why now is the right time to harness digital solutions.
 Read on to learn more about cashless payments, or jump to a specific section using the links below.